Natalie J • 16 Nov 2021 • 7 min read

 Some of the information that must be transferred includes:

-HOA management software lets you store, retrieve, and manage all financial and community data from one central digital hub.
+There are many software solutions, but HOA management software lets you store, retrieve, and manage all financial and community data in one central digital hub.

-Self managed HOAs may be relying on a board treasurer who doesn’t necessarily have an accounting background.
-After parting ways with a third-party property manager, they may be left sorting through a large amount of files and physical documents without a clear idea how to proceed.
+Self managed HOAs may be relying on a board treasurer who doesn’t necessarily have an accounting background or even be particularly tech-savvy.
+After parting ways with a third-party property manager, they may be left sorting through a large amount of files and physical documents without a clear idea of how to proceed.

 HOA software tools help smooth the transition by letting you transfer spreadsheets, QuickBooks files, and other data directly into a secure, easy-to-navigate repository.
 HOA software can sync your financial data automatically to your bank accounts and streamline processes like billing and dues collection.